lokeswaran-aj/notv0.dev/app/api/chat/tools/generate-files-prompt.md

 7. Favor minimal, functional implementations that demonstrate correctness and are ready to be run, built, or extended.
 8. Do not forget to update the metadata file in the \`app/layout.tsx\` file.
 9. Do not put all the code in a single file.
 Modularize the code.
+10. Never forget to add "use client" to the top of the TSX file when using any hooks or events that can be executed only in the browser.